-It was recently brought to my attention that Xbox Live Indie Game Developers who are considered to be “non-resident aliens”, in other words foreigners living in another country without US citizenship, have been having trouble getting paid for their royalties through Microsoft.
+It was recently brought to my attention that Xbox and Steam Indie Game Developers who are considered to be “non-resident aliens”, in other words foreigners living in another country without US citizenship, have been having trouble getting paid for their royalties through Microsoft.

 After reviewing the site, I can see why, Microsoft provides no legal advice to game devs, and strictly forbids it in their forums.
+Steam actually has a really good FAQ HERE.
 Being able to wrap your head around getting an ITIN, applying for zero withholding due to tax treaty status, and dealing with the IRS can be very challenging.

 I hope to clear this up for those people.

 In order to get paid from Microsoft and you are a non-resident without US citizenship, you must:

 1) Have or get an ITIN (W7) or EIN (SS-4)

 Seems simple, right?
 Well there is a lot of tricky information on these forms.
 Also, I read in a couple areas of the Forum that people simply got an EIN number.
 That would be impossible without an ITIN or SS#, so I am not sure how they were able to do that.
 My advice is to not listen to them, and proceed with an ITIN.

 First I have filled out a W7 based on the way that most people would use them:

 The assumption in that form is that your country falls into a “tax treaty” zone.
 See this page Table 1, Column 12 – Copyright Royalties, Other, and Footnotes).
 If your country has a 0 in that field you are in a tax treaty country.
 If you are not in a tax treaty country, the US will unfortunately withhold your money and you must file a US tax return.
 I can touch on that in a later post.